Mighty Long Fall

 Levi’s mouth parted as if to continue, but instead, he looked away for a moment.
 When he finally looked back, his expression was tortured, his brilliant green eyes glistening with tears.
 This frightened Madeline more than anything.
 To see the person who was her rock looking as if he was about to break down.

 “I want you to know that I… All of this was...”

 He paused for what seemed like forever, opened his mouth to say something else, but decided against it the very next second.

 She saw a look of torment in his eyes, and then the air around her was suddenly whipped into a frenzy, infused with his usual scent of sandalwood.
 It was so strong this time that it completely overpowered everything else in the room to the point she felt as if she was being smothered by it.

 His sweet whisper echoed in the room as he released her hands.
-And then he, and the scent of sandalwood, was simply gone.
+And then he, and the scent of sandalwood, was completely gone.
 Vanished.

-For a few minutes she stood there, alone in her livingroom, staring at the open door as if Levi was going to pop back in at any moment.
+For a few minutes, she stood alone in her living room, staring at the open door as if Levi was going to pop back in at any moment.

 But he didn’t.

-This was the first time since she had met him that his scent was completely absent.
-Day to day, she was always able to catch the scent somehow.
+This was the first time since she had met him that his scent was entirely absent.
+Day to day, she was always able to catch his fragrance somehow.
 Most of the time she assumed it was her imagination being hopeful, but she never noticed how much it truly lingered until it was gone completely.
 Now all she could smell were the roses that lay scattered at her feet.